kisaragi-hiu/kisaragi-hiu.com/page-generation.md

 }
 ```

-Then `generate-pages.rkt` looks at that, and writes each category's Pollen source to `category`.
+Then code in `before-pollen.rkt` looks at that, and writes each category's Pollen source to `category`.

 Pollen rendering is only called after page generation is complete.
 This is defined in the `build` function in `build.sh`.